 Rohini Tea Estate is located along the route that connects the towns of Siliguri and Kurseong.
 Surrounded by a beautiful natural environment, this estate produces tea from relatively young trees.
 The estate has had a chequered past, not actually producing any tea for a long period of time.
-Recently it has been replanted with young tea trees, which sometimes has lead it to be called the youngest tea estate in Darjeeling.
+Recently it has been replanted with young tea trees, so sometimes it is referred to as the youngest tea estate in Darjeeling.
 It is now going from strength to strength and is producing more and more interesting and higher quality teas.
 This Spring Regalia is an example of a high grade First Flush Darjeeling that undergoes medium oxidation to preserve and highlight the fresh spring flavours.

 Like in all of Darjeeling, the First Flush is a particularly prized picking.
 The tea trees undergo hibernation for about 4 months during the period of December to March.
 As spring approaches, the trees start to slowly produce very fine new growth.
 These new spring leaves that are carefully picked by hand usually consist of one bud plus one or two leaves.
 These are hand sorted and processed using minimal machinery to retain the fine quality.
 A good First Flush Darjeeling also undergoes mild oxidation, producing a distinctive First Flush character.